 Take some Risk, Get some Return

-Saving your money is fine, but if you’re ambitious and really want to try to catapult your wealth, the most common strategy is to invest your money into financial markets.
+Saving your money in the bank is fine, but if you’re ambitious and really want to try to catapult your wealth, the most common strategy is to invest your money into share markets.

-Since 1926, different markets have returned different results on an annual basis.
-Some of the most common markets you’ll recognise are:
+Since 1926, different types of assets have returned different results on an annual basis.
+Some of the most common markets you will recognise are:

 Cash – 5.5%